We will start off by describing what these apps are and what is the difference between them?

 What is a Progressive Web App (PWA)?

 Progressive Web Apps are apps that just take the right ingredients, which are the best practices to make a web app work the same way as a desktop or mobile application.
 PWA is platform-free apps which means you just need an internet connection, a browser and you are good to go!
-PWA lets you keep the apps you find useful on your home screen without any hassle to download them from an app store.
+It lets you keep the apps you find useful on your home screen without any hassle to download them from an app store.

-PWA can function offline as well as on the low-quality connection which is a cherry on top!
+Progressive Web Apps can function offline as well as on the low-quality connection which is a cherry on top!

 These applications cater user experience through gradual enhancements, meaning that the PWA will work as smoothly on any older version of Android as it would on any latest version.